learn-co-curriculum/phase-1-using-fetch-post-patch/README.md

 Backend to create a brand new entry in your database.
 That's what the `POST` HTTP method is for.

-We also send data from the Frontend to the Backend with PATCH, but for different reasons.
-Instead of _creating_ new data, we use PATCH to _update_ existing data.
+We also send data from the Frontend to the Backend with `PATCH`, but for different reasons.
+Instead of _creating_ new data, we use `PATCH` to _update_ existing data.

 Let's say one of our Instagram users wants to update the caption for an image.
-Instagram will need to run a PATCH request to change that information on its Backend.
+Instagram will need to run a `PATCH` request to change that information on its Backend.

-We'll dive into talking about POST first!
+We'll dive into talking about `POST` first!

 ## Creating New Data - POST Requests